Ramones (album): Legacy and influence

 Ramones is considered to have established the musical genre of punk rock, as well as popularizing it years afterward.
-Rombes wrote that it offered "alienated future rock", and that it "disconnected from tradition."
+Rombes wrote that it offered "alienated future rock", and that it "disconnected from tradition".
 The album was the start of the Ramones' influence on popular music, with examples being genres such as heavy metal, thrash metal, indie pop, grunge, post-punk, and most notably, punk rock.
 The Rock and Roll Hall of Fame said of their influence on rock in general:

 When the [Ramones] hit the street in 1976 with their self-titled first album, the rock scene, in general, had become somewhat bloated and narcissistic.
 The Ramones got back to basics: simple, speedy, stripped-down rock and roll songs.
 Voice, guitar, bass, drums.
 No makeup, no egos, no light shows, no nonsense.
 And though the subject matter was sometimes dark, emanating from a sullen adolescent basement of the mind, the group also brought cartoonish fun and high-energy excitement back to rock and roll.

-Despite the lack of popularity in its era, the importance of the album for the development of punk rock music was incredible, influencing many of the most well-known names in punk rock, including the Damned, the Clash, Black Flag, Misfits, and Green Day.
+Despite the lack of popularity in its era, the significance of the album in the development of the punk rock genre was immense, influencing many of the most well-known names in punk rock, including the Damned, the Clash, Black Flag, Misfits, and Green Day.
 Billie Joe Armstrong, singer for Green Day, explained his reasoning for listening to the band: "they had songs that just stuck in your head, just like a hammer they banged right into your brain."
 The album also had a great impact on the English punk scene as well, with the bassist for Generation X, Tony James, saying that the album caused English bands to change their style.
 "When their album came out," commented James, "all the English groups tripled speed overnight.
 Two-minute-long songs, very fast."
 In another interview, James stated that "Everybody went up three gears the day they got that first Ramones album.
 Punk rock—that rama-lama super fast stuff—is totally down to the Ramones.
 Bands were just playing in an MC5 groove until then."
 In 1999, Classic Albums by Collins GEM recognized Ramones as the start of English punk rock and called it the fastest and hardest music that could possibly be concocted, stating: "The songs within were a short, sharp exercise in vicious speed-thrash, driven by ferocious guitars and yet halting in an instant.
 It was the simple pop dream taken to its minimalist extreme."
-In 2012 the album was preserved by the National Recording Registry, deeming it "culturally, historically, and aesthetically significant."
+In 2012 the album was preserved by the National Recording Registry, deeming it "culturally, historically, and aesthetically significant".